DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 Power up your device and connect it to the internet via an ethernet cable.
 :::

-6. Wait until your device status in KEYNOA switches to **provisioned**; you may have to refresh your view by pressing the little refresh button in the top right of the page.
+6. Wait until your device status in KEYNOA switches to **provisioned**; you might have to refresh your view by pressing the little refresh button in the top right of the page.
 After a successful onboarding, the device status in KEYNOA switches to **provisioned**.

 :::info